algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 ## Conventions

 There are conventions to follow during the project.
-You can check them using this link:
+You can check them using this link :
 [Convention](https://github.com/algosup/2024-2025-project-4-web-fpga-team-2/blob/main/Documents/Technical/convention.md)

 ## Requirements